xxia10296/leetcode/README.md

-# Hi, this is my journey to leetcode starting from 2019 Oct.
+# Hi, this is my fun journey to leetcode!
 ## Daily goal: 2-5 problems